 FIRST OF ALL TAKE A LOOK AT THESE TWO VIDEOS AND SEE HOW ELEPHANTS ARE SMART, COMPLEX, AND PRONE TO DEPRESSION AND ANXIETY JUST LIKE US, AND HOW CHAINING THEM ALL DAY AND HARDWORKING WITH NO AFFECTION, MAKES THEM MISERABLE...

-Thai elephants have been highly praised and nationally proclaimed throughout history, but very little has been done to protect them.
+Very little has been done to protect elephants.
 The threats against Thai elephants come only from human exploitation.
 Direct threats include poaching for ivory and elephant calves, and illegal logging or roaming the city streets for money.
-Indirect threats involve mismanagement and shortsighted policies, such as deforestation for agriculture, industrial plantations, dams or road constructions and commercialization of the forest reserve areas.
+Indirect threats involve mismanagement and shortsighted policies, such as deforestation for agriculture, industrial plantations, dams or road constructions and commercialisation of the forest reserve areas.

 One question often raised by observers is,"Why can't Thailand solve its elephant problem?%u201D The answers vary.
 Some officials reply,"There are complications involved, the laws, the culture, the diminishing forest land, people's livelihoods, national revenue, etc.%u201D Others reply,"Responsible organizations dare not do anything decisive for fear of conflicts.%u201D There are even rumours about conflicts of interest surrounding elephant welfare.
 For the Thai Animal Guardians Association (AGA), the answer is, %u2018Lack of unity'.